-Lecturers: Dr. L. Bendall, Dr. C. Bachhuber, Dr. L. Hulin, Prof. P. Mitchell
+Lecturers: Dr D. Robinson, Dr C. Bachhuber, Dr L. Hulin, Prof. S. Chirikure

-- 1. Defining urbanism, defining the state?
-(AB) - 2.
+- 1. Urbanitas and city living: an introduction to the archaeology of urban life (DR) - 2.
 The political economy of the world's first city-states in Iraq (CB) - 3.
 Secondary state formation: the case of Cyprus (LH) - 4.
-African challenges to neoevolutionary models (PM)
+African challenges to neoevolutionary models (SC)